MarkLodato/gh-contest/README.rst

 My algorithm is very simple, and I was surprised how well it did.
-One evening I thought of the simplest thing I could (a naive and partial implementation of the Base Algorithm below) and I got 20% on my first shot, half of the leader at that time!
-I did some tweaking and my second shot got 30%.
+One evening I thought of the simplest thing I could (a naive and partial implementation of the following) and I got 20% on my first shot, half of the leader at that time.
+After some more tweaking, my second attempt scored 30%.
 So, I figured maybe I'd continue down this path.
-My program no where near as sophisticated as other entires, but it is really simple and runs reasonably fast (on one CPU of my Core 2 Duo 6300, it takes about a minute to train and makes about 100 suggests/sec.)
+My program no where near as sophisticated as other entires, but it is really simple and runs reasonably fast - on one CPU of my Core 2 Duo 6300, it takes about a minute to train and makes about 100 suggests/sec.

-The basic idea is to represent repositories as states in a Markov process.
+The basic idea is to make a graph of all the repositories, with one node per repository, and with edge weight A->B equal to the fraction of users watching A who are also watching B.  (If B is forked from A, add 1.
+Let A->A = 1.)
-Start by setting with equal probability all states that the user is watching (the rest set to zero), step the process once, and list the 10 most likely states that the user is not already watching.
-(If this doesn't make sense, read the algorithm below.
-It sounds fancier than it really is.)
+Then, normalize the weights so that the sum of all the edges going out of each node is 1.
+(That is, divide each weight A->B by A->X0 + A->X1 + ... + A->Xn.)

-How do you determine the probability of going from repository `i` to repository `j`?
-Well, I got the best results by using how many users are watching both `i` and `j`, and then adding in information on whether `i` was forked from `j`.
+This results in a Markov Chain - each edge weight A->B gives the probability of transitioning from repository A to repository B.  Now, to make a suggestion for user U, assign equal probability to all repositories being watched by U, step the Markov Chain once (that is, perform a matrix multiply), and list the 10 highest probability nodes, excluding those in the original set.

 Rundown
 -------

-The following is pseudo-code description using pseudo-NumPy syntax.
+The following is pseudo-code description using pseudo-NumPy syntax (let ~x~ be matrix multiply.)

 init()